 3. Remember sun protection

 Remember to bring plenty of sun screen to avoid sunburn and a hat to avoid getting a sunstroke.
 In an open boat in the middle of a river you are completely vulnerable to the sun.
 But Finland is a cold country right?
 Yeah sure, but not during the summer; that time of the year the temperature can get up to 30’C and the UV rays are strong.
-Cheap sun screen can be bought here.
+Cheap sun screen can be bought here on eBay.

-4. Bring some good old water
+4. Bring plenty of water

 Grab a couple of big water bottles or canisters with you.
 Drinking water throughout the day helps you keep hydrated and feeling better.
 Keep in mind that the day is hot and long, plus alcohol makes you dehydrated.